violetwhitney/Smorgasbord/src/content/modules/16-ambient-computing-network-architecture/156-dynamic-environments/156-dynamic-environments.md

 ---

 # Ambient Environments
-In this module you will get an intro to some of the basic methods for describing and diagramming ambient environments.
-Additionally you will learn about **"states"** and change dynamically based on **"states"**.
+In this module you will learn some basic methods for describing and diagramming ambient environments.
+Additionally you will learn about the following concepts as they apply to ambient environments:
+- affordance
+- states
+- networks

 ## Diagramming for Ambient Environments
 Explaining, designing and engineering products that interact between the physical and digital world can be counter-intuitive.
 Doing such requires showing interactions that are inherently difficult to see.
 How do you demonstrate an invisible bluetooth connection triggered by location?
 How can you capture illusive concepts like time or a sequence of steps  in a single diagram?